KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool is_cpu() const;

-Returns true if the device is a CPU, false otherwise.
+Returns True if the device is a CPU, False otherwise.

 is_gpu
 ======